ShubhamS168/Celebal-CSI-Data-Science/Assignment/week 2/README.md

-# Singly Linked List Implementation
+# Singly Linked List in Python (OOP Style)

 ## Overview
-This project implements a singly linked list data structure in Python using Object-Oriented Programming principles.
-The implementation includes type hints for better code clarity, proper documentation, and exception handling for edge cases, following Python best practices.
+This project demonstrates a simple implementation of a singly linked list using object-oriented programming principles in Python.

 ## Files
 - **linked_list.py**: Contains the implementation of the singly linked list data structure.